AdrienRE/iptablogs/README.md

 # iptablogs
-iptablogs is a short script/program written by me (Adrien REYNAUD) in Python 3.7.2 as a student project.
+iptablogs is a short script written by me (Adrien REYNAUD) in Python 3.7.2 as a student project.
 Its goal is to make it easier to filter and sort the logs from iptables, specifically on the Filter table.
 For more details on how it works, take a look at the external_doc.pdf file.

 ## Disclaimer
-This script/program is released under the GPL-3 licence.
-As stated in the licence file, this script/program is not covered by any warranty and I shall not be held responsible for any problem that may arise from its use.
+This script is released under the GPL-3 licence.
+As stated in the licence file, this script is not covered by any warranty and I shall not be held responsible for any problem that may arise from its use.
 Please read the LICENCE for more details.

 ## Important notes